cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.5.1v0.1
 Agencies SHALL disable Add-Ons.

-- Rationale
-  - Google Docs Add-Ons can pose a great security risk based on the permissions the add-on is given.
+- _Rationale:_ Google Docs Add-Ons can pose a great security risk based on the permissions the add-on is given.
 Add-ons can be given full access to the google drive, permission to add or edit existing documents, share documents, connect to external services, and more.
 Any add-on needs to be fully vetted before given access to the google workspace.
 Therefore, unapproved add-ons need to be disabled.
-- Last Modified: January 3, 2024
+- Last Modified:_ January 3, 2024

 - MITRE ATT&CK TTP Mapping
   - [T1195: Supply Chain Compromise](https://attack.mitre.org/techniques/T1195/)